-We are a mission-driven company.
-As such, our business creates a positive environmental and economic impact, balancing the needs of our buvers, sellers, partners, employees, investors and the environment.
+Our business creates a positive environmental and economic impact, balancing the needs of our buyers, sellers, partners, employees, investors and the environment.
 We are committed to extending the lifecycle of luxury goods by promoting their recirculation.
-As of December 31, 2021, approximately 70% of the listings on our marketplace are secondary.
-Buving an item on our marketplace offsets the need to manufacture a new item, this opportunity to shop sustainably creates a positive economic impact for all parties.
+As of December 31, 2023, approximately 64% of the listings on our marketplace are secondary.
+Buying an item on our marketplace offsets the need to manufacture a new item, which creates a positive economic impact for all parties.
+In addition to providing buyers an opportunity to shop sustainably, we continued to provide financial support to organizations through our employee giving and charitable donations program in the year ended December 31, 2023.

-We have built a talented, experienced management team led by our CEO, David Rosenblatt, who ioined 1stDibs in November 2011 with a vision to transform the online luxury experience.
-Members of our management team have helped create and grow leading luxury, design, and technology businesses globally such as Amazon, DoubleClick, eBay, Farfetch, PayPal, and Twitter, and have retained a strong entrepreneurial spirit and a wide array of knowledge.
-We believe in the importance of fostering a diverse, inclusive and safe workplace, diversity is both a priority and strength of our company.
-We are proud to have a diverse team, and strive to continue to improve representation throughout the organization.
-Below is a breakdown of how our U.S.-based team self-identifies as of December 31, 2021.
+We have built a talented, experienced management team led by our CEO, David Rosenblatt, who joined 1stDibs in November 2011 with a vision to transform the online luxury experience.
+Members of our management team have helped create and grow leading luxury, design, and technology businesses globally such as Amazon, Care.com, Christie's, DoubleClick, Farfetch, Google, PayPal, Refinery29 and Shutterstock, and have retained a strong entrepreneurial spirit and a wide array of knowledge.
+We believe in the importance of fostering a diverse, inclusive, and safe workplace; diversity is both a priority and strength of our company.
+We strive to continue to improve representation throughout the organization.
+Below is a breakdown of how our U.S.-based team self-identifies as of December 31, 2023.

-Black or Africa n

-Asian American Hispanic or Latino White Two or more races Female
+Asian Black or African American Hispanic or Latino Whi Two or more races Female

-All Employees 18% 7% 7% 65% 3% 57%
+All Employees 16% 7% 6% 67% 4% 50%

-Management 22% 11% 67% 67%
+Management(1) % 12% 88% % 38%